evelyn-data/evelyn-data/README.md

 # Hi!👋 I’m a passionate data analyst focused on data-driven business solutions.

 I hold a degree in Finance and Accounting with a strong foundation in data analysis💻 😃 and hands-on experience in real-world projects, ranging from optimizing marketing spend to analyzing user behavior in mobile applications.
-I specialize in tools and languages such as **Python, SQL, Advanced Excel, Tableau, and data visualization techniques**.
+I specialize in tools and languages such as **Python, SQL, Advanced Excel, Power BI, and data visualization techniques**.

 ### A Few Quick Facts⚡️: